IN AVERAGE POPULATION ACROSS OUR CBDs COMPARED TO BEFORE COVID‑19

-Here, we compare mobility last week to a normal week a year ago.
+Here, we compare mobility last week to a normal week in 2019.
 This gives us a snapshot of how many people are coming and going in the CBDs now compared to before COVID.

 Our mobility measure is created using the difference between maximum and minimum population estimates in New Zealand CBDs over a day.

-In this section, we explore how mobility in the CBDs has changed during COVID-19 and into the start of 2021.
-To do this, we have calculated our mobility measure for each week, compared to a similar week in the previous year.
+In this section, we explore how mobility in the CBDs has changed over COVID-19.
+To do this, we have calculated our mobility measure for each week, compared to a similar week in 2019.

 In this section, we look at hourly population counts in the CBD over the course of the week.

-We cover off three periods: last week, four weeks ago during the New Year, and a normal week at the beginning of 2020.
+We cover off three periods: last week, four weeks ago during the previous alert level, and a normal week in 2019.
 We have broken out the comparisons into two.
-We first compare last week to a normal week in 2020 to see how the CBDs are doing compared to the same time last year.
-We then compare last week to four weeks ago to see how mobility in the week around the New Year compares to a more normal week.
+We first compare last week to a normal week in 2019 to see how the CBDs are doing compared to last year.
+We then compare last week to four weeks ago to see how population patterns in the CBD have changed after the return to Alert Level 1.